 BUDGET: A detailed financial plan for a fiscal year or other period.
 It specifies sources of revenue and allocations of funding to various funds, agencies, programs and activities.

 CAPITAL EXPENDITURE: Spending on an asset with a long useful life and relatively high cost.
 Common capital expenditures include land, buildings, infrastructure such as streets and utility systems, and equipment.

-EXCISE TAX: A tax paid when a specific good (such as gasoline) is purchased.
+EXCISE TAX: A per-unit tax paid when a specific good (such as a gallon of gasoline) is purchased.
 The tax often is included in the retail price of the product.

 EXPENDITURE: The disbursement of monies for goods or services.

 *FISCAL YEAR: The twelve-month budgetary year from July 1 to June 30.
 Fiscal years are identified by their end date (i.e. FY ’10 begins July 1, 2009 and ends June 30, 2010).

 FUND: A self-balancing accounting structure with revenues, expenditures, assets and liabilities used to track monies flowing into and out of government agencies.
 Governments use funds to divide budgets and financial activity into smaller units.
 Most funds are used to account for revenues that are legally or otherwise restricted for specific purposes.

 *GENERAL APPROPRIATION (G.A.)
 BILL: The bill funding the ongoing operations of state agencies, but typically not containing new programs.
 Unlike all other measures, the G.A. bill does not need an emergency clause to become effective July 1.
 It is also the only bill that may include funding for multiple government functions and agencies.